Table of Contents

 The pickup selector switch is normally found in 3 and 5-way toggles.
 This switch allows you to select certain pickup configurations to get different sounds.
 Some guitars have more options than others, but they all have a pickup selector switch.

-In this article, we are going to explore the pickup selector switch and how you can use it to transform your tone.
+In this Killer Rig article, we are going to explore the pickup selector switch and how you can use it to transform your tone.

 What Is a Guitar Pickup Selector Switch?

-Most electric guitars have two or more pickups, each with its volume and tone control.
-The selector switch allows you to choose which pickups are active at any given time.
+Most electric guitars feature two or more pickups, each with its own volume and tone controls.

 The selector switch works by interrupting the electrical connection between the pickups.
 It cuts off the circuits to the rest of the guitar.